Star-Academy/codestar-intern-issues/.github/ISSUE_TEMPLATE/software-phase11-part02.md

         `[FILL HERE WITH YOUR ANSWER. (feel free to write in persian)]`

-    -   [ ] What is the syntax for linking a css file with the name of myStyle.css to html page.
+    -   [ ] What is the syntax for linking a css file with the name of myStyle.css to html page

         `[FILL HERE WITH YOUR ANSWER.]`